BigFace1V10/trip-generator/README.md

-# trip-generator
+# The Trip Generator

+"Too Lazy To Make a Travel Plan?"
+"Try The Trip Generator!"

-- Website: www.thetripgenerator.com
+- A convenient tool to generate your unique trip: www.thetripgenerator.com